Skip to content

 Overbought and Oversold Cycles

-Lastly, overbought and oversold indicators can be used to hone in on investment decisions with added precision.
-A relative strength index (RSI) reading of 70 or higher indicates a security is overbought, and a value below 30 indicates it’s oversold.
+Overbought and oversold indicators can help complement investment decisions.
+A relative strength index (RSI) reading of 70 or higher indicates that a security is overbought, and a value below 30 is oversold.
 In April 2022, the value-focused Consumer Staples Select Sector SPDR ETF (XLP) triggered a common overbought signal when its RSI reached nearly 74.
 The ETF slid 12.3% in the one month following April 20th.
-Conversely, XLP rallied 15.7% in a span of 60 days after the RSI hit 23.7 on September 30th.
+Conversely, XLP rallied 15.7% within 60 days after the RSI hit 23.7 on September 30th.

 Chart showing Consumer Staples sector (XLY) return and 14-day RSI since the start of 2022